Advanced linear algebra: 3a. Self-adjoints

 Thus, we are led to the conclusion in the statement. \end{proof}

 The above result is quite interesting, and as an illustration, when assuming that our graph is $k$-regular, for the particular value $\lambda=k$, the eigenvalue condition reads:

 Thus, we can see here a relation with harmonic functions.
-There are many things that can be said here, and we will be back to this later, when talking Laplace operators.
-Now moving on, we can apply to $d\in M_N(0,1)$ our spectral theorems, and we obtain:
+There are many things that can be said here, and we will be back to this later in this book.
+Getting now to the point, we can apply to $d\in M_N(0,1)$ our spectral theorems, and we obtain:

 \begin{theorem} The adjacency matrix $d\in M_N(0,1)$ of any graph is diagonalizable, with the diagonalization being of the following type,

 with $U\in O_N$, and with $D\in M_N(\mathbb R)$ diagonal.
 Moreover, we have $Tr(D)=0$. \end{theorem}